General Design Category

 Please list all project credits on the Concealed Identification and Credit Form.

-The CD-ROM / USB Flash Drive must contain the contents of the official entry binder and the Concealed Identification and Credit Form as submitted to the awards program.
-Photographs and drawings must be in .jpg format at a minimum of 300 dpi.
+The CD-ROM must contain the contents of the official entry binder and the Concealed Identification and Credit Form as submitted to the awards program.
+Text documents must be in a word processing application (such as rich text format, MS Word, WordPerfect, WordPad), not a portable document format (.PDF) file.
+Photographs and drawings must be in .jpg format at a minimum of 300 ppi (pixels per inch).
 Label each image with the entry number and the number of the image.
 For example, if the entry number is “123,” label the .jpg files as 123-01, 123-02, 123-03, and so on.
-Please label the CD-ROM jewel case / USB Flash Drive with the entry number.
+Please label the CD-ROM jewel case with the entry number.

 *Entrants are responsible for clearing photographs with photographers for publication and reproduction by ASLA.
 ASLA will provide proper photography and other project credits when using photos, but will not assume responsibility for any copyrights or photography fees.
 ASLA retains the right to publish photos submitted in winning entries in Landscape Architecture magazine, on the ASLA website, in promoting the awards program, and in other products in conjunction with promoting landscape architecture.